kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Preliminary review criteria

-To move from the implementation to the ready for review stage, a pull request must pass the following criteria.
-These criteria will be added to the CONTRIBUTING guide.
+The maintainers will use a set of criteria to move a pull request from the implementation to the ready for review stage, which may include (but are not limited to):

 1. The pull request must include passing tests.
 1. The pull request must pass all existing tests.